NaeemK1188/c1224-code-solutions/html-links/html-links-quiz-notes.md

 - What HTML tag is used to link to another website?

+  anchor element

 - What is an absolute URL?

+  its the full path of a webpage

 - What is a relative URL?

+  it specifies the path to the linked resource relative to the current path or in the same website searching for an article or an image.

 ## Notes